graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 See the new features section for details on the new property added to this interface.
 Unless you directly implement this interface, you should not be impacted by this change.

+### 16. `VariableUsage.IsRequired` property added and `VariableUsage` constructor changed

+This is required for OneOf Input Object support and is used to determine if a variable is required.
+Unless you have a custom validation rule that uses `VariableUsage`, you should not be impacted by this change.